🔭 Metrics Explorer Home Page

 What is Metrics Explorer?

-Metrics Explorer is a dashboard inside of Northbeam that demonstrates the direction and intensity of relationships between your marketing metrics over time.
+Metrics Explorer is a dashboard that demonstrates the direction and intensity of relationships between your marketing metrics over time.
 It gives you confidence in understanding how specific ad campaigns, spending flights, or performance trends are affecting other parts of your marketing strategy.
-Metrics Explorer is built on the Pearson Correlation Coefficient, a widely-trusted statistical model.
+Metrics Explorer is built on the Pearson Correlation Coefficient, a widely-trusted statistical model (more on this below).

 Metrics Explorer can help you understand how your marketing strategies have affected specific outcomes.
 For example, Metrics Explorer could demonstrate that over the last 90 days, there is a moderately strong relationship between your Facebook Spend and your Google Branded Search Revenue.

-Metrics Explorer is available to all users of Northbeam.
-Enterprise-tier Northbeam users have access to multiple correlations at once - contact our sales team to upgrade to Enterprise.
+Metrics Explorer is available to all Northbeam users.
+Enterprise-tier Northbeam users have access to multiple correlations at once - contact our sales team if you are interested in upgrading to Enterprise.

 Where is Metrics Explorer?

-You can find Metrics Explorer in your Northbeam dashboard.
-You can access it by clicking the telescope icon in the left hand navigation bar.
+You can access Metrics Explorer by clicking the telescope icon in the left hand navigation bar.

 When should you use Metrics Explorer?